-Usage Requirements: This API can be called only from the DAP in the programming mode and only if the chip protection mode is OPEN.
+Usage Requirements: Call the Configure Clock API before calling this function.
+The Configure Clock API ensures that the charge pump clock (clk\pump) and the HF clock (clk\hf) are set to IMO at 48 MHz.
+Note This applies only to the PSoC 41x7-BL and PSoC 42x7-BL devices.
+This API can be called only from the DAP in the programming mode and only if the chip protection mode is OPEN.
 If the chip protection mode is PROTECTED, then the Write Protection API must be used by the DAP to change the protection settings to OPEN.
 Changing the protection setting from PROTECTED to OPEN automatically does an erase all operation.

 Address Value to be Written Description

 SRAM Address: 32'hYY (32-bit wide, word-aligned SRAM address)

 Bits [7:0] 0xB6 Key1

 Bits [15:8] 0xDD Key2

 Bits [31:16] 0xFFFF Don't care

 CPUSS_SYSARG register

+Address Value to be Written Description

 Bits [31:0] 32'hYY 32-bit word-aligned address of the SRAM that stores the first function parameter (key1)

 CPUSS_SYSREQ register

 Bits [15:0] 0x000A Erase All opcode

 Bits [31:16] 0x8000 Set SYSCALL_REQ bit

 Address Return Value Description

 CPUSS_SYSARG register

 Bits [31:28] 0xA Success status code

-Bits [27:0] 0xFFFFFFFF Not used (don't care)
+Bits [27:0] 0xXXXXXXXX Not used (don't care)

-26.5.6 Checksum
+27.5.7 Checksum